wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 23 After this , on the twenty-first day of the same month , Drummond and the host of Britain , being tired of the noise of the destroying engines of the men of Columbia , went away from the place and rested their army at Queenstown.

-24 About this time Izard , the chief captain , arrived at Fort Erie , from Pittsburgh , and , as he was the oldest captain , he took the charge of the army of the north.
+24 About this time Izard , the chief captain , arrived at Fort Erie , from Plattsburgh , and , as he was the oldest captain , he took the charge of the army of the north.

 [221]